chvaldez10/ENSF-614/README.md

 # ENSF-614

-This repo is for ENSF 614 course materials.
+This repo is for ENSF 614 labs.

 ## Outstanding Tasks